Dangbaekjeon: Problems

 The DangBaekJeon had a lot of serious problems.
 First, 100 Mun was a big unit for common people.
 They couldn't use the coins and could only trade with each other.
-DangBaekJeon was sometimes used in big transactions, but it wasn't necessary for common people, who usually deals in small units.
+DangBaekJeon was sometimes used in big transactions, but it wasn't necessary for common people, who usually deal in small units.
 Second, the real value and the nominal value had a big gap.
 While the nominal value of DangBaekJeon was 100 times as much as the standard 1 mun Sangpyeong Tongbo, the intrinsic value of the coin was only five to six times as much as the value 1 Sangpyeong Tongbo.
 Since currencies that have a big gap between the real value and the nominal value was hard to be accepted, it was unappreciated from people.
 Third, the government used DangBaekJeon only as a means of purchasing goods but didn't accept it when they pay taxes.
 This resulted in a decline in public confidence of the coin.